-Damien Knight, Jeanetta Arnette, Nick Carter, Nikki Barthen, Michael Hollingsworth, Gyr Patterson, T.G.
-Finkbinder, Christopher Flint, Richard Timmins, Jessica Bein, Eric Kjoenes, Rosa Arift.
+The movie stars Damien Knight, Jeanetta Arnette, Nick Carter, Nikki Barthen, Michael Hollingsworth, Gyr Patterson, T.G.
+Finkbinder, Christopher Flint, Richard Timmins, Jessica Bein, Eric Kjoenes and Rosa Arift.

 “Ultimately, despite the fact that it’s basically a stalk and slash, The Redeemer has enough going for it in terms of creativity and unpredictability that horror fans should find a lot to like about the movie.
 It’s not a perfect film and there are moments that work better than others, but overall there’s plenty of entertainment value here and even a couple of creepy thrills.”
 DVD Talk